TechnicallyShaun/Homelab/README.md

 # Homelab
-> A bunch of scripts and helpers to setup a home lab.
+> Instructions, scripts and helpers to setup a home lab.

 ## Server
 Common configuration for each server.